stain/s11.no/content/2022/phd/introduction/index.md

 Approaches to describing workflow provenance in a machine-readable format were initially diverse [[Cruz 2009]], and later converged on the use of ontologies [[Missier 2010]], most notably using W3C PROV-O [[Lebo 2013a]] but with various specializations [[Garijo 2011], [Garijo 2012], [Missier 2013], [Belhajjame 2015], [Cuevas-Vicenttín 2016]].

 The tendency for workflow provenance models to diverge may be down to differences in the execution semantics of different workflow systems—which if accurately reflected in provenance means further differences at this level.
 This in turn leads to incompatibility of provenance traces and lack of common tooling.
-In addition execution details may obscure the link from the computational procesesses and the final workflow data outputs that researchers ultimately care more about than the intricacies of the workflow engine.
+In addition execution details may obscure the link from the computational procesesses and the final workflow data outputs, which researchers ultimately care more about than the intricacies of the workflow engine.

 The third research question from these considerations is therefore: